 - The 3 Stages Of A Misdemeanor DUI Court Process

 - 4 Ways A DUI Can Become A Felony

 - Wet Reckless As A DUI Plea Bargain

 Next Steps If You Need Help

 If you have been arrested and would like to learn more about how much DUI attorneys cost.

 If you want to understand why its important to have an attorney represent you.

-If you are ready to discuss a pending case contact the Aizman Law Firm at 818-351-9555 for a free confidential consultation.
+If you would like to discuss a pending case with an attorney contact the Aizman Law Firm at 818-351-9555 for a free confidential consultation.